 Entrepreneur: Manuel Antonio Aguilar Description: Cassa designs and builds intelligent and affordable housing for low-income families.
 The houses are made of ecological materials such as bamboo.
 Each house comes with 7 different technologies assuring access to clean water, renewable energy and sanitation for the same cost as a house made of concrete and congregated metal.

-Country: El Salvador, Guatemala, Costa Rica and Nicaragua Sector: Labor inclusion Entrepreneurs: Carla de Vanegas, Clara Eugenia Quiñónez, Roberto Alfaro Description: Joven360 helps over 40,000 young people from 4 different countries of Central America to find a job with their recruiting platform using disruptive methods in partnership with 900 universities and corporations.
-Their training programs, focused on developing job skills and values, have achieved that 80% of the young people signed find a job.
+Country: El Salvador, Guatemala, Costa Rica and Nicaragua Sector: Labor inclusion Entrepreneurs: Carla de Vanegas, Clara Eugenia Quiñónez, Roberto Alfaro Description: Joven360 helps over 40,000 young people from 4 different countries in Central America to find a job with their recruiting platform using disruptive methods in partnership with 900 universities and corporations.
+Their training programs, focused on developing job skills and values, have resulted in over 80% of the young people finding a job.

 Country: Chile and Colombia Sector: Education Entrepreneur: Fabián Martínez, Diego Martínez, Sebastian Arancibia, Ariel Arancibia, Francisco Val Description:

 Open Green Road reduces the education social gap in Chile and Colombia with online and offline platforms that allow students to prepare for the national exam.
-Overn 700,000 students and 35% of Chilean schools have used their platform, including 85% of the best evaluated students on the Chilean national exam.
+Over 700,000 students and 35% of Chilean schools have used the platform, including 85% of the highest graded students on the Chilean national exam.